solana-foundation/developer-content/content/courses/program-optimization/program-configuration.md

 ```

 Again, the example above doesn't show the instruction that initializes the
-config account, but it should have the same constraints to ensure that an
+config account, but it should have the same constraints to ensure that the
 attacker can't initialize the account with unexpected values.

 If this is the first time you've heard about the program data account, it's